intershop/intershop-pwa/docs/guides/formly.md

 - `FormlyTestingFieldgroupExampleComponent` is a type that renders all configs in the `fieldGroup` attribute of the field.

 In addition, to test components or pages that use Formly, import the `FormlyTestingModule`.
-It defines and exports a FormlyModule with preconfigured dummy field types and wrappers that match the `FormlyModule`.
+It defines and exports a FormlyModule with pre-configured dummy field types and wrappers that match the `FormlyModule`.

 ### Testing Custom Types